Mid-IR Hollow Fibers

 Overall transmission in hollow fibers depends strongly on the fiber internal diameter (ID).
 Theoretically, loss can be described by Hybrid HE lm modes.
 The attenuation coefficients of such modes depend on the internal diameter as 1/(ID)3.
 In addition, there is a strong dependence on the mode#.
 Larger ID fibers have lower loss, but support more modes (i.e., multi-mode).
 Smaller ID fibers have higher loss, but heavily damp out the higher order modes, and can thus deliver single mode output.
 Furthermore, such single-mode fibers are very effective at filtering out higher order mode, and “cleaning” up non-ideal beams.
 OptoKnowledge is also in the process of developing tapered hollow fibers, in which the diameter gradually changes along the length of the fiber.

 The output divergence angle listed in the table above can be thought of as the effective numerical aperture (NA) of the fiber.
 The term “effective” NA is used since this is not equivalent to the NA for a solid core fiber.
 A solid core fiber works on the principle of total internal reflection, and for such fibers the NA is a strict cut-off in terms of acceptance angle.
-In contrast, our hollow core fibers are essentially a reflective light pipe (i.e., waveguide), and here the term, effective NA, is used to denote both the output divergence angle and the optimal coupling angle.
+In contrast, our hollow core fibers are essentially a reflective light pipe (i.e., waveguide), and here the term, effective NA, can be thought of as an optimal coupling angle, but is not a strict cut-off.
+The hollow fibers will guide light at a higher NA; however, the further one gets from optimal coupling, the lower the transmission and the further from single-mode performance.
 More information on coupling can be found here.